 This hotel credit card comes with several benefits that can be well worth having.
 New Hyatt credit card members have the chance to earn a 50,000 point sign-up bonus worth up to 10 free nights.

 As long as you own a Hyatt credit card, your World of Hyatt points will never expire.
+And Chase Ultimate Rewards transfer into Hyatt instantly at a 1:1 ratio.
+So the Hyatt Credit Card makes a great compliment to the Chase Sapphire Preferred.

 50,000 Point Welcome Bonus on Hyatt Card